 What is semaglutide?

 Semaglutide is a drug used to treat type 2 diabetes and obesity.
 This prescription medication works by increasing insulin levels in the body, which decreases blood glucose (sugar).
-Semaglutide also targets areas of the brain that regulate appetite and signals you to feel full, which suppresses appetite and can result in weight-loss.
+Semaglutide also targets areas of the brain that regulate appetite and signal you to feel full, which suppresses appetite and can result in weight loss.

 Semaglutide is a prescription medication, not a dietary supplement.
 It should only be used under the supervision of a qualified healthcare provider familiar with your medical history.